-Think about someone you can share the gospel with.
-Set up a time to meet with them and share who Jesus is with them.
-Think about how you can live out God's calling to disciple.

-As we approach the Christmas season, consider inviting your neighbors, coworkers, and friends to a service, or to the Christmas concert to hear the truth of God instead of the myths of the world.
+- Set up a time to meet with someone and share gospel truths with them.
+Think about how you can live out God's calling to disciple. - As we approach the Christmas season, consider inviting your neighbors, coworkers, and friends to a service, or to the Christmas concert to hear the truth of God instead of the myths of the world.